fbpx

-The Sunlighten mPulse 3 in 1 is the only full-spectrum infrared sauna on the market that allows you to customize each wavelength to better achieve your desired health benefits.
+The Sunlighten mPulse is the only full-spectrum infrared sauna with red light therapy on the market that allows you to customize each wavelength to better achieve your desired health benefits.

-In this review, I’ll tell you everything you need to know about the Sunlighten mPulse, including why we decided to buy it and how we have incorporated sauna bathing into our family’s wellness routine.
+In this review, I’ll tell you everything you need to know about this smart sauna, including why we decided to buy it and how we have incorporated sauna bathing into our family’s wellness routine.

 Summary

-The Sunlighten mPulse 3 in 1 is the only full-spectrum infrared sauna on the market that allows you to customize each wavelength to optimize the desired health benefits.
+The Sunlighten mPulse is the only full-spectrum infrared sauna with red light therapy on the market that allows you to customize each wavelength to better achieve your desired health benefits.

 Pros

-• Dedicated near, mid and far infrared heaters.
+- Dedicated near, mid and far infrared heaters with red light therapy.

-• Includes light therapy feature and stereo speakers.
+- Includes a chromotherapy feature and stereo speakers.

 Cons